mherranz98/Data-Engineer-Learning-Path/Docker/Challenge 2/README.md

             __init__.cpython-39.pyc
 ```

-- The **main.py** file contains the variables (credentials, names of DB or tables, etc.) that the functions stored in the utils directory will take.
+- The **main.py** file contains the variables (credentials, names of databases, collections, tables, etc.) that functions stored in the utils directory will take as input variables.
 This script is the one that will be executed.

 - The **utils directory** first contains a set of three Python classes, one for each technology that will be used during the challenge.
-First of all, there is a **Kafka class** that contains one single function that will be used to connect to the Kafka broker by means of the client library.
-In order to work with Kafka from a Python program, we must its client library for Python.
-It provides a convenient and powerful way for Python developers to produce and consume messages to and from Kafka clusters.
+First of all, there is a **Kafka class** that contains a function used to connect to the Kafka broker by means of the client library.
+In order to work with Kafka from a Python program, we must its client library for Python, which provides a convenient and powerful way for Python developers to produce and consume messages to and from Kafka clusters.
 Secondly, there is a Class for each of the databases.
-For **MongoDB class**, we defined three functions: one to connect to Mongo (container in Docker), one to create a database and a collection that will just be executed once the first message is inserted, and a final one to append the messages to the collection.
-For **Postgres class**, we created three functions: one that connects to the Postgres server (container in Docker), another that creates a table in the database specified in the docker-compose (simpsons), and a final one to insert each message to the table. <br>
+For **MongoDB class**, we defined three functions: one to connect to Mongo (mongo container in Docker), one to create a database and a collection, and a final one to append the messages to the collection.
+For **Postgres class**, we created three functions: one that connects to the Postgres server (postgres container in Docker), another that creates a table in the database specified in the docker-compose (simpsons), and a final one to insert each message to the table. <br>
   Note that in all these classes, an **\_\_init\_\_** method is defined.
 This is the Python equivalent of the C++ constructor in an object-oriented approach.
 Every time an instance of a class is created, this function is called.

 - Furthermore, we have a **\_\_init\_\_.py** file in the utils directory.
 Even though this is empty, it is used to mark directories on disk as Python package directories.
 If you have Python files you can import the code in them with: